jtblin/node-active-model/README.md

 - attributes: object with allowed attributes as key and validation as value e.g. `width: Number`
 - constructor: custom constructor for model that will be executed before model initialization
 - methods: methods for the model instances
-- properties: object with properties to define as `Object.defineProperty` e.g. `myprop: { get: function () {return this._myprop } }`
+- properties: object with properties to define as `Object.defineProperty` e.g. `area: { get: function () {return this.width * this.height } }`

 #### Validations

-Validations supported at the moment are type validation for `Number`, `String`, and `Boolean`.
+Validations supported at the moment are type validation for `Number`, `String`, `Boolean`, `Object`, and `Array`.
 When values are not of the correct type, the model will try to cast them to the correct one, otherwise it will throw an error.

 #### Example